LucasDelfino92/morrowindsharp/main.md

 My recommendation is using [**TES3View**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#tes3view) to look for conflicts and determine the best course of action, whether that is modifying your load order, using TESAME to delete conflicting records, or create a patch using the Construction Set.

-# ADDITIONAL MODS

-For additional mods that are compatible and supported by Morrowind#, [**follow this link**](https://github.com/Sigourn/morrowind-sharp/blob/master/addon.md).

 # CHANGELOG

 02-07-2022